 School District 46 is governed by a seven member Board of School Trustees elected by the public every four years.
 The Board sets policies and directions for the operation of the district and its schools.
-As a result of the October 2018 municipal election, six new trustees joined one returning trustee to form the Board of Education of School District 46 – Sunshine Coast.
+As a result of the October 2022 municipal election, one new trustees, Ann Skelcher, joined six returning trustees; Amanda Amaral, Maria Hampvent, Sue Girard, Samantha Haines, Stacia Leech, and Pammila Ruth, to form the Board of Education of School District 46 – Sunshine Coast.

-At the meeting taking place on November 4, 2020, trustees elected Amanda Amaral as Board Chair and Maria Hampvent as Vice-Chair.
-Trustee Pammila Ruth was elected BCPSEA Representative and Trustee Tonya Ste.
-Marie was elected BCSTA Provincial Council Representative.
+At the inaugural meeting taking place on November 8, 2022 trustees re-elected Amanda Amaral as Board Chair and elected Stacia Leech as Vice-Chair.
+Trustee Pammila Ruth was re-elected BCPSEA Representative and Trustee Sue Girard was elected BCSTA Provincial Council Representative.

-The board is very excited to welcome Matthew to the board table for the 2021-22 school year.
+The Board is very excited to welcome Student Trustee Read to the board table for the 2023-2024 school year.

-Amanda was born and raised on the Sunshine Coast.
-She is a proud graduate of the Sunshine Coast Alternative School—Class of 1999.
+Amanda Amaral was born and raised on the Sunshine Coast.
+She is a proud graduate of SD46’s Alternative School.

-A social worker by profession with a Master’s of Social Work from the University of Calgary and a certificate in public administration from the University of Victoria, Amanda currently works for the Ministry of Children and Family Development as a Team Leader.
-She has served on various community boards such as the Gibsons Public Market, Arrowhead Clubhouse Society and the Board of Variance for the Town of Gibsons.
+A social worker by profession with a Master’s Degree from the University of Calgary and a certificate in public administration from the University of Victoria.
+Amanda works for the Ministry of Children and Family Development and is an established contributor to our Sunshine Coast community by past and current roles on various community boards and organizations.

 Trustee Leech has lived on the Sunshine Coast since 1980.
 She recently retired from the Roberts Creek Community School Society where for the past twenty years she was the Executive Director of the Society.
 For the past twelve years her work was focused on research, development and implementation of school based social and emotional programs.